microsoft/typespec/docs/libraries/versioning/guide.md

 }
 ```

-## How to Version APIs
+## Versioning APIs

 The versioning library simplifies the process of versioning APIs.
 Let's start with a basic example.
-Suppose we have a service with a single API that returns a list of widgets.
+Assume we have a service with a single API that returns a list of widgets.
 We can define that API like this:

 ```typespec
 using TypeSpec.Versioning;